shashu421/Workinprogress/README.md

 2) Created a user view to manually add data(goto /addnewproducts) and link it with routes.
 3) Completed addnewproduct section.
 4) Now working on product attributes section.

+Day3:
+1)Almost completed Product attribute section.
+2)Have created all CRUD api's for product attributes.